paulodowd/GoogleColab_Simple2DSimulator/README.md

 - To anticipate that whilst a very good solution to a task is possible, the task can easily be made more challenging.
 - To appreciate that the complexity of a task and therefore suitable solutions can increase very quickly.

-These exercise sheets challenge you to move through a set of tasks which build upon the last, but with escalating complexity.
+These exercise sheets challenge you to move through a set of tasks which build upon the last, with escalating complexity.
 These are:
 1. Obstacle Avoidance Behaviour
 2. Circumnavigation Behaviour
 3. Navigation for Mapping (coverage)